yizhong187/dsa1101-notes/test/README.md

   <img src="diagrams/nfoldcrossvalidation.png"  style="max-height: 370px;">
 </div>

-1. The entire data set is randomly split into $ N $ data sets of approximately equal size.
+1. The entire data set is randomly split into $N$ data sets of approximately equal size.
-2. $ (N-1) $ of these data sets are treated as the training data set, while the remaining one is the test data set.
+2. $(N-1)$ of these data sets are treated as the training data set, while the remaining one is the test data set.
 A measure of the model error is obtained.
-3. This process is repeated across the various combinations of $ N $ data sets taken $ (N-1) $ at a time.
+3. This process is repeated across the various combinations of $N$ data sets taken $(N-1)$ at a time.
-4. The observed $ N $ models' errors are averaged across the $ N $ folds.
+4. The observed $N$ models' errors are averaged across the $N$ folds.

 ---

-### 5-fold Cross-Validation for KNN with $k=1, 5, 10$
+### 5-fold Cross-Validation for KNN with \(k=1, 5, 10\)

 1. Extract the **features** and **response**: